treighton/Lumber/README.md

 The frontend uses Less and ES6, with Gulp to run tasks, and Webpack to bundle up the JS. there are a lot of neat things you can do here, feel free to modify and open a PR if you think your gulp tasks or Webpack config can help others.

-1. Navigate to `/public/` and run `npm install` this will install all of the required node modules for building the frontend (this requires having the latest version of  node installed)
+1. Navigate to `/public/` and run `yarn install` this will install all of the required node modules for building the frontend (this requires having the latest version of  node installed)
-2. from the `/public/` directory  run `npm run build` this will generate the CSS, and bundle up the JS and put them in their respective folders under `/public/build/`
+2. from the `/public/` directory  run `yarn run build` this will generate the CSS, and bundle up the JS and put them in their respective folders under `/public/build/`

 ## TODO
-- [ ] add yard to frontend build process (dependency manager)
+- [ ] Feel Free to make suggestions, and ask questions!
-- [ ] Add basic styling
-- [ ] add packagist repos for PDG most used plugins
-- [ ] (Potential) -> Add this theme to a Trellis install for simple set up

 ## Other Resources